cortex-js/compute-engine/src/docs/guide-augmenting.md

 **To declare a function**, use the `ce.declare()` function.

-`ce.declare()` can be used to declare symbols or functions depending on its second argument.
+`ce.declare()` can be used to declare symbols or functions depending on its second parameter.

 ```js example
 ce.declare("double", { signature: { domain: "Functions" } });
 ```

-If the definition (the second argument of `ce.declare()`) includes a `signature` property, a function is being declared.
+If the definition (the second parameter of `ce.declare()`) includes a `signature` property, a function is being declared.

 The `signature` property defines how the function can be used.
 It is a `FunctionDefinition` object with the following properties (all are optional):

 - `domain`: the domain of the function.
 The `Functions` domain represents any function.
-"NumericFunctions" represents a function whose arguments are number and that returns a numeric value.
-More complex domains can be specified to described the domain of the arguments of the function and the domain of its return v
+"NumericFunctions" represents a function whose parameters are number and that returns a numeric value.
+More complex domains can be specified to described the domain of the parameters of the function and the domain of its return v
 - `canonical(ce, args)` returns a canonical representation of the function.
 This is an opportunity to check that the arguments are valid, and to return a